Monitoring Docker, OpenShift and Kubernetes - Version 5.2 (Storage usage and alerts)

 New annotations

-We added an ability to turn on an opt-out
+We added the ability to turn on an opt-out

 option by default for forwarding container logs.
 That can be useful if you want to